๐Ÿ“ SAT

 * The Writing (Essay) section is also optional: 1 essay, 40 minutes.
 Science costs an additional $4 to add; Writing costs an additional $25.

-The ACT is not adaptive โ€” every student gets the same test.
-There is no penalty for wrong answers, so you should always fill in every bubble even if you need to guess.
-Your composite score is the average of your three core section scores (English, Math, and Reading), each scored on a scale of 1โ€“36.
-Science and Writing are reported as separate scores and do not factor into your composite.
-Whether to take the optional Science section depends on your target schools โ€” check each college’s policy, since some STEM-focused programs still require or recommend it.
+The ACT is not adaptive: everyone gets the same test.
+There’s no penalty for wrong answers, so always fill in every bubble, even when you’re guessing.
+Your composite is the average of your three core section scores (English, Math, Reading), each scored 1–36.
+Science and Writing are reported as separate scores and don’t affect your composite.
+Whether to take the optional Science section depends on your target schools, so check each college’s policy.
+Some STEM-focused programs still require or recommend it.

-The Biggest Mistake ACT Students Make
+The Biggest Mistake I See on the ACT

-The most common mistake I see is students focusing on the answer choices before they fully understand what the question is actually asking.
-They read through the question quickly, jump to the options, and start evaluating โ€” often without being sure what they’re being evaluated on in the first place.
+The most common mistake I see is students going after the answer choices before they actually understand the question.
+They skim the question, jump to the options, and start evaluating without ever being sure what the question is asking them to do.

-On ACT Reading, this means confusing a “main idea” question with a “detail” question and picking an answer that’s accurate but irrelevant.
-On ACT Math, it means calculating the wrong thing โ€” finding area when the question asked for circumference, or solving for x when it asked for 2x.
-On ACT English, it means editing for grammar when the question was really about organization.
+In Reading, this often looks like confusing a “main idea” question with a “detail” question and picking an answer that’s accurate but irrelevant.
+In Math, it can mean calculating the wrong thing: finding area when the question asked for circumference, or solving for x when it asked for 2x.
+English questions get missed when students start editing for grammar even though the question was really about organization.

 1. Use All the Time You’re Given

-The right approach on the ACT is to move through each section at a pace that allows you to do each question once and do it well.
-Rushing through questions to bank time for review at the end often backfires โ€” careless errors accumulate, misread questions go unnoticed, and the review time you saved rarely recovers as many points as careful first-pass work would have.
+Move through each section at a pace that lets you do each question once and do it right.
+Rushing to bank time for review at the end usually backfires.
+Careless errors pile up, misread questions slip past you, and the review time you saved rarely recovers as many points as careful first-pass work would have.

-Think of your time as something to spend on quality answers, not something to save.
-When you’re working at the right pace โ€” unhurried but focused โ€” you’ll find that you need less review time because you made fewer mistakes to begin with.
+Your time is for spending on quality answers, not for hoarding.
+When you’re working at the right pace, unhurried but focused, you’ll need less review time anyway, because you made fewer mistakes the first time through.

 2. Use All the Information in Front of You

-Every ACT section gives you information to work with โ€” use it fully.
-On Reading and English, always get enough context before you answer: read the surrounding sentences, understand the passage’s overall argument, and don’t answer based on an isolated phrase.
-On Math and Science, use the graphs, tables, figures, and any information provided in the problem.
-Students who ignore visual data on Science or skip the notes on a Math problem are throwing away free information.
+Every section gives you information to work with, and most students don’t use enough of it.
+On Reading and English, get enough context before you commit to an answer.
+Read the surrounding sentences and understand what the passage is doing overall instead of answering based on one isolated phrase.
+For Math and Science, use the graphs, tables, figures, and any setup the problem provides.
+Students who ignore the visuals on Science or skip the notes on a Math problem are throwing away free information.

 3. Write Out Your Work

-Writing out your work reduces careless errors and helps you visualize the solution path.
-Students who work in their heads tend to make more mistakes and have a harder time checking their work.
-If you’re taking the paper test, write directly in the test booklet โ€” it’s yours to mark up.
-If you’re taking the online version, use the scratch paper provided at the testing center.
-Either way, the space is there โ€” use it.
+Writing out your work cuts down on careless errors and helps you see the solution path.
+Students who keep everything in their heads make more mistakes and have a harder time checking their work.
+If you’re taking the paper test, write directly in the booklet; it’s yours to mark up.
+On the online version, use the scratch paper provided at the testing center.
+The space is there for a reason.

 4. Balance Speed with Thoroughness

-The students who improve the most on the ACT are the ones who find the right pace โ€” not too fast, not too slow.
-Going too fast leads to careless errors and misread questions.
-Going too slow means you run out of time before you reach questions you could have answered correctly.
+The students who improve the most are the ones who find their pace: not too fast, not too slow.
+Move too quickly and you’ll make careless errors and misread questions.
+Move too slowly and you’ll run out of time before you reach questions you could have nailed.

 The right balance looks different for each student and each section.
-On English, you have about 42 seconds per question โ€” brisk but manageable if you’re not overthinking.
-On Math, you have about 67 seconds โ€” enough to set up and solve most problems if you’re organized.
-Practice with timed drills to develop a sense of your natural pace, then adjust from there.
+On English, you have about 42 seconds per question, which is brisk but workable if you aren’t overthinking.
+Math gives you about 67 seconds per question, enough to set up and solve most problems if you’re organized.
+Practice with timed drills to find your natural pace, then adjust from there.

-How to Use These Drills Effectively
+How to Use These Drills

-The most valuable thing you can do after each drill is review your mistakes carefully.
-Don’t just check the answer โ€” understand why you got it wrong.
-Were you misreading the question?
-Missing context?
-Making a careless calculation error?
-Identifying the pattern behind your mistakes is what leads to real improvement.
+The most valuable thing you can do after a drill is review your mistakes carefully.
+Checking the answer key isn’t enough; you need to figure out why you got the question wrong.
+Was it a misreading?
+Were you missing context?
+Was it a careless calculation?
+Spotting patterns in your mistakes is what drives real improvement.

-Also review the questions you got right but weren’t confident about.
-If you guessed correctly, you want to understand why the right answer was right โ€” so you can replicate that thinking deliberately next time rather than relying on luck.
+Also go back over the questions you got right but weren’t sure about.
+If you guessed correctly, figure out why the right answer was right, so you can do it deliberately next time instead of relying on luck.

 For full ACT content review and complete practice tests, see Barron’s ACT Study Guide Premium, 2026.